Host a STEM Ambassador

 How to become a host site

-Complete the Fall 2023 Host Site Request Form.
+Complete the Spring 2024 Host Site Request Form.

 What if there is not a 4-H STEM Ambassador volunteer for my school or program?

 Unfortunately, we are not able to commit to providing the activities if we don’t have volunteers that match your schedule, or have enough volunteers to meet requests.
 However, we would still like to support you and your students.
 You are invited to attend the content training.
-At that time we will share with you all the lesson plans and we will provide you with a set of materials for the facilitator only.
-IF we have materials available once they have been distributed to accommodate all volunteer-led sites, we may be able to assist.
+At that time we will share with you all the lesson plans and we will provide you with a set of materials for the facilitator only if we have materials available.

 Questions? contact the 4-H Science team at 4-HScience@maine.edu.